Who is eligible for extended tax deadlines or other tax relief?

 What other types of disasters have been eligible for tax relief in the past?

-Several other natural disasters also qualified for tax relief in 2022.
+Several other natural disasters also qualified for tax relief in 2022 and 2023.
 Now expired, relief was available for:

 - Drought-stricken farmers and ranchers in 44 states.